Meni Koretski

-Menahem Koretski is an Israeli former footballer who former works as the manager of Ironi Kiryat Shmona.
+Menahem Koretski (מני קורצקי; born 4 April 1974) is an Israeli football manager and former players.

 Club career

 Koretski began his playing career as a goalkeeper in the youth setup of Shimshon Tel Aviv, and later had transferred to Beitar Tel Aviv.
 In 2000, Koretski moved to Maccabi Netanya and played as a second goalkeeper.
 He was also the second goalkeeper in Bnei Yehuda.
 In 2004, Koretski moved to Ironi Nir Ramat Hasharon, and for the first time in his career he got an active role and became the captain and the first goalkeeper of Ramat Hasharon.
 In 2010, he retired from professional football.

 Managerial career

 After Koretski's retirement from football, he was appointed as a team delegate of Hapoel Ramat Hasharon, and later began serving as assistant coach.
 In the 2012–13 season, Koretski was appointed as head coach in joint with Benny Tabak.
 They both led the team to a very good performance.
 Few weeks before the end of the season, he was fired, after a conflict with some key players.

 At the end of the season, Koretski was appointed as head coach of Hapoel Ra'anana and led the team to a promotion to Ligat Ha'Al. Two games before the end of the season, his team secured one more season in the Premier League.

 Before the 2014–15 season, Koretski was appointed as head coach for Beitar Jerusalem, and was fired on 27 January 2015.
 One week later, Koretski was appointed as head coach for Hapoel Petah Tikva, and at the end of the season they were relegated to Liga Leumit.
 In January 2016, while Hapoel Petah Tikva were ranked first in Liga Leumit, Koretski decided to move to coach Maccabi Netanya, while Netanya entered a process of liquidation and were ranked 16th in Ligat Ha'Al. On 25 March he was fired.

-In 2015-16, he returned to a second term in Hapoel Ramat Hasharon, but resigned later in November.
+In 2015–16, he returned to a second term in Hapoel Ramat Hasharon, but resigned later in November.